sav-che/TL-2/Authors/White, John, R.N. {std. J. White, R.N.}.md

-> [!cite] BHL link: this entry starts at [page 254](https://www.biodiversitylibrary.org/item/103250#page/314/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 254](https://www.biodiversitylibrary.org/page/33066594) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 White, John, R.N.
-(1756(?)-1832), Irish naval surgeon and botanist; joined the Royal \[British\] Navy 1778, promoted to surgeon 1780, in India and the West Indies on naval duty 1780-1785; surgeon on the Irresistable headed for Australia 1786; chief surgeon of the colony of New South Wales 1786; retired to England 1794; retired from the navy 1820. (*J. White, R.N.*).
+(1756(?)-1832), Irish naval surgeon and botanist; joined the Royal \[British\] Navy 1778, promoted to surgeon 1780, in India and the West Indies on naval duty 1780-1785; surgeon on the Irresistable headed for Australia 1786; chief surgeon of the colony of New South Wales 1786; retired to England 1794; retired from the navy 1820.
+**Abbreviated name**: *J. White, R.N.*

 #### Herbarium and types